-Career and workplace advice columns will always suggest getting involved at work, both in and out of the office.
-In the summer time, slow pitch softball is one way to do this and that's great if you're the Derek Jeter, Jennie Finch or Clayton Kershaw at the company.
+Career and workplace advice columns will always suggest getting involved at work, both in and outside of the office.
+In the summer time, slow pitch softball is one way to do this, and that's great if you're the Derek Jeter, Jennie Finch, or Clayton Kershaw at the company.

 Sizzle - Any situation in life that has low pressure, low reward, but the potential for an enormous amount of stress.

-Examples - The ATM machine.
+Examples - The ATM.
 Filling up gas.
 The self-scan checkout lane at the grocery store.
-A tollbooth with no operator.
+A toll booth with no operator.
 Sending a fax.
 Leaving a voicemail.
-Filling out a form.
+Filling out any form.

 The list goes on and on.
-I call it a sizzle because during these events I imagine the panic sounds in the brain resembling bacon sizzling in a pan.
+I call it a sizzle because I imagine the panic sounds in the brain resembling bacon sizzling in a pan.

-If you can relate to these sizzle scenarios, awesome, you have arrived at the right place.
+If you can relate to these sizzle scenarios, excellent, you have arrived at the right place.
 If you can't, I envy you.
-Especially the way you can confidently sign up for the office league softball team with no stress whatsoever.
+Especially the way you can confidently sign up for the work league softball team with no stress whatsoever.

-Because for a sizzler, slow pitch softball is a nightmare.
+Because, for a sizzler, slow pitch softball is an absolute nightmare.

 The low pressure of slow pitch makes it all the more pathetic when you strike out.
 The reward for hitting the ball?
-Of course you hit the ball, it's coming in at three miles an hour.
+Nothing.
+Of course, you hit the ball; the "fastball" is coming in at three miles an hour.

-Groundballs and pop-ups are supposed to be easy routine plays.
-For us sizzlers, there is nothing routine about 'em.
+Out in the field groundballs and pop-ups are supposed to be easy routine plays.
+For us sizzlers, there is nothing routine about them.

 Not joining can make it seem like you are not a team player.
-You are not willing to scrape your knee for the company.
+You are not willing to scrape your knee for the good of the company.

 The Addition by Subtraction Narrative

-When asked if you want to join, reply by saying, "I am so bad at baseball that the biggest contribution I can make is by not being on the team."
+When asked if you want to join, reply by saying, "I am so bad that the biggest contribution I can make is by not being on the team."

-They will laugh and say, "Oh come on, it's no pressue.
+They will laugh and say, "Oh come on, it's no pressure.
 All for fun.
 Really just an excuse to drink beer on a weeknight."

 At this point smile and say you'll think about it.
 Then conveniently go on vacation when final registration is due.